Corporate Governance

 Mr. Ikeda was appointed as an independent officer after being deemed to have no conflict of interest with the Company’s ordinary shareholders.

 His former company, Mitsubishi Chemical Corporation, sells Company products, but he has not been involved in the execution of the company’s business since retiring as company advisor in March 2016.
-In addition, business transactions between the companies account for less than 0.1% of either company’s consolidated sales, and it is not a specified associated service provider of the Company.
+In addition, business transactions between the companies account for less than 0.1% of either company’s consolidated sales, and Mitsubishi Chemical Corporation is not a specified associated service provider of the Company.

 Board of Directors meeting attendance: 15 of 15 meetings